-Please join us for a special edition of Plantae Presents, featuring four Australian Society of Plant Scientists awardees: the joint-winners of the Jan Anderson Award, Crystal Sweetman and Kristine Crous; the winner of the Peter Goldacre Award, Alex Wu; and the winner of the ASPS-FBP Best Paper Award, Karen Frick.
-Each will present a 15 or 20 minute talk, followed by five minutes of questions.
-This is a two hour webinar with the start times indicated below.
+Please enjoy a special edition of Plantae Presents, featuring four Australian Society of Plant Scientists awardees: the joint-winners of the Jan Anderson Award, Crystal Sweetman and Kristine Crous; the winner of the Peter Goldacre Award, Alex Wu; and the winner of the ASPS-FBP Best Paper Award, Karen Frick.
+Each presented a 15 or 20 minute talk, followed by five minutes of questions.
+This is a two hour webinar.

 About the Awardees (scroll down for abstracts)

 Crystal Sweetman, joint-winner of the Jan Anderson Award.
 The title of her talk is “Harnessing the alternative pathway of respiration for improved abiotic stress tolerance in plants”

 Dr. Crystal Sweetman completed a BSc (Hons) in 2006 at Flinders University, South Australia, where she was awarded the University Medal and a Chancellor’s Letter of Commendation.
 She completed her PhD in Biochemistry and Molecular Biology under the guidance of Prof. Kathleen Soole and Assoc.
 Prof. Christopher Ford, through a joint project between Flinders University and The University of Adelaide that focused on the effects of elevated seasonal temperatures on metabolic pathways of malic acid in wine grapes.
 Crystal then accepted a post-doctoral role at The University of Adelaide, continuing her research on the metabolism of important organic acids in grapes until 2014, when she moved back to Flinders University as a research associate.
 Since then, her research focus has continued in the avenue of environmental stress and the effects on plant metabolism, targeting the alternative pathway of respiration in mitochondria throughout a range of plant species and stress conditions.